The Future of Office Spaces: Creating Meaningful Experiences

-Hybrid isn’t going anywhere.
-It’s not the enemy of culture, it’s the new reality of it.
-People still want to be together - they just don’t want to waste their time being together for no reason.
+Hybrid work isn’t going anywhere.
+It’s not the enemy of culture; it’s the new reality.
+People still want to be together.
+They just don’t want to waste their time being together for no reason.

 When the office offers nothing different from home, it becomes a commute without a cause.
 But when the space helps people think better, connect faster, or feel part of something, they’ll choose it again.